raul23/pyebooktools/README.rst

   * conversion to txt will work: `calibre`'s own ``ebook-convert`` tool will be used

-  All `subcommands`_ should work but you will mainly be limited in accuracy and performance.
+  All `subcommands`_ should work but accuracy and performance will be affected as explained in the list above.

 Install ``pyebooktools``
 -------------------------